Adewotta/PicoSync/README.md

 PicoSync is an open source device designed to use a Raspberry Pi Pico (RP2040) to fix a common C-Sync issue, and improve compatibility between devices and monitors.
-In its barebones state of just the Pi Pico board, is only compatible with TTL Csync.
+In its barebones state of just the Pi Pico board, it is only compatible with TTL Csync.
 Compatibility with 75ohm, H/V sync, and sync on Composite/Luma/Green could be added through simple external hardware.

 The Problem: